 Dual agency is an option in some states that sellers and buyers can enter into with their real estate agent(s).
 While this can streamline transactions, you absolutely must be aware of everything it entails, especially because one party can wind up getting the short end of the stick.
-So here are the pros and cons of dual agency in Bloomfield HIlls .
+So here are the pros and cons of dual agency in Metro Detroit .

 What is Dual Agency?